What is Screen Printing?

 A. Ink.
 B. Squeegee.
 C. Image.
 D. Photo-emulsion.
 E. Screen.
 F. Printed image.

-Water-based inks – This is a higher-end ink made for super soft shirts (commonly used in retail printing) and usually last as long as the garment does.
+Water-based inks – This is a higher-end ink made for super soft shirts (commonly used in retail printing) and usually lasts as long as the garment does.

 Plastisol – This is a plastic-based ink and is one of the most common types of ink used in screen printing for apparel, especially for thick prints.
 Unlike water-based inks, Plastisol ink prints don’t last as long and will easily crack/peel the more you wash and/or dry it.